 Although the Grand National races which are run in April may have slightly different conditions depending on which course they are run at, and the fact that the ground is usually a bit firmer depending on weather, the horses who achieve success at the Midlands Grand National almost always go on to run in at least one Grand National race afterwards.

-In fact, of the 10 winners of the race between 2010 and 2019, nine horses had gone on to run in at least one of the bigger contests afterwards, and five of those horses did so within the same calendar year.
-Only one of those 10 most victors did not go on to run in a Grand National.
-However, even that sole exception did go on to run in several of the biggest meetings of the National Hunt year.
+In fact, of the 14 winners of the race between 2010 and 2023, twelve horses had gone on to run in at least one of the bigger contests afterwards, and six of those horses did so within the same calendar year.
+Only two of those 14 most recent victors did not go on to run in a Grand National.
+However, even those exceptions did go on to run in several of the biggest meetings of the National Hunt year.

 What’s more, as the table below shows, winners here at Uttoxeter have sometimes done very well at one of the bigger Nationals.
 Whilst success in the Midlands is no guarantee of future and bigger glory, it is clear that any horse landing this one is worthy of at least a second glance.

 Midlands National Winners in Future Nationals: 2010 – 2023